Reconstructing Genomes from Metagenomic Samples Using the RAST Binning Service (RBS)¶

-In this document, we sketch out a plan for reconstructing thousands of genomes from metagenomic samples.
+In this document, we sketch out the operation of a tool for reconstructing thousands of genomes from metagenomic samples.
 There are several alternative plans being developed by the research community.
 Here is a brief summary of a plan implemented by a European team that included Bjorn Nielsen, Dusko Ehrlich and Peer Bork (see “Identification and Assembly of Genomes and Genetic Elements in Complex Metagenomic Samples Without Using Reference Genomes”).

 DNA from a series of independent biological samples from microbial communities, here originating from the human gut microbiome, is extracted and shotgun sequenced.
 Genes assembled and identified in individual samples are then integrated to form a cross-sample, nonredundant gene catalog.
 The abundance profile of each gene in the catalog is assessed by counting the matching sequence reads in each sample.
 To facilitate co-abundance clustering of large gene catalogs, we used random seed genes as ‘baits’ for identifying groups of genes that correlate (PCC > 0.9) to the abundance profile of the bait genes.
 The fixed PCC distance threshold is called a canopy.
 To center the canopy on a co-abundance gene group (CAG), the median gene abundance profile of the genes within the original seed canopy (or subsequent canopies) is used iteratively to recapture a new canopy until it settles on a particular profile.
 The gene content of a settled canopy is named a metagenomic species (MGS) if it contains 700 or more genes.
 The smaller groups remain referred to as CAGs.
 Sequence reads from individual samples that map to the MGS genes and their contigs are then extracted and used to assembly a draft genome sequence for an MGS; we refer to this process as MGS-augmented genome assembly.
 The use of sample-specific sequence reads in the assemblies helps discriminate between closely related strains.

 It seems likely that we will be able to harvest thousands of genomes from metagenomic samples.
 The number of potentially useful samples is growing exponentially, the desire to gain genomes for unculturable organisms is growing, and our ability to extract reconstructed genomes is improving.
-I believe that the quality produced by current algorithms has reached the point where it is “good enough”.
-Further improvements will inevitably increase the fraction of bins that can be salvaged.
+Further improvements to the existing algorithms will inevitably increase the fraction of bins that can be salvaged.